Jay0774/PRO_MTL_MTECH_PROJECT/README.md

 ## Code Description

-1. Small_Network_Analysis - Analyze a small network based on New York City, with configurations like using weight or not for route prediction.
+**1. Small_Network_Analysis** - Analyze a small network based on New York City, with configurations like using weight or not for route prediction.
-2. Data_Prediction_Multi_Task_Learning_V1 - This code creates an MTL model that is used to predict parameters.
+**2. Data_Prediction_Multi_Task_Learning_V1** - This code creates an MTL model that is used to predict parameters.
 This is the first version of the model that we used.
-3. Final_Test_Route_Optimization - This code creates the final version of the New York City model in Python and then uses our algorithm to predict the routes.
+**3. Final_Test_Route_Optimization** - This code creates the final version of the New York City model in Python and then uses our algorithm to predict the routes.
 We have provided some tests in the notebook also, but it can be further enhanced.
 Our algorithm was divided into two functions path_finder and test_and_run.

+## Test results

+We have provided test results of two tests also.